ayushstha123/DRF/readme.md

 ```

 2. write a code in views.py inside the api folder that says
+- request:
+The first parameter is mandatory in Django view functions and represents the HTTP request object.

+- *args:
+***Captures any extra positional arguments passed to the view function when it's called.
+In most Django cases, this is rarely used, but Django includes it for flexibility.***

+- **kwargs:
+***Captures any extra keyword arguments passed to the view function.
+These often come into play when using URL patterns with parameters.***

 - import JsonResponse from django.http
 - create a function named as api_home with request as a parameter and return JsonResponse({"message":"Hi there"})